2015 British Virgin Islands general election: Results

+District seats

+Incumbent Andrew Fahie successfully defended his first district seat, his fifth successive general election victory.
+The first district seat has now been in VIP hands since the 1971 general election.
+Shania Smith and Preston Stoutt each lost their second consecutive attempt to be elected to the House of Assembly.

+Political newcomer Melvin "Mitch" Turnbull Jr. comfortably won the second district seat from a field that consisted of three candidates contesting their first election.
+Longtime second district representative, Alvin Christopher, elected to stand at-large.

+Incumbent and VIP party leader Julian Fraser successfully defended his seat with a narrow victory over Kevin "OJ" Smith for the second consecutive election, and for Fraser's fifth consecutive general election victory.

+Incumbent Mark Vanterpool successfully defended his seat, crushing political newcomer JoAnne "Roxie" Romney.

+Incumbent Delores Christopher successfully defended her seat, comfortably defeating Zoe Walcott-McMillan (who lost her third consecutive election) and independent candidate Abdul Shabazz.

+Incumbent Alvera Maduro-Caines won the sixth district seat, easily defeating former legislator Elvis "Juggy" Harrigan (who lost his second consecutive election), and newcomer Dion Jennings.

+Incumbent and Deputy Premier Kedrick Pickering easily defended his seat in the seventh district against newcomer Oleanvine Pickering-Maynard.

+Incumbent Marlon Penn successfully defended his seat in the eight district, crushing newcomer McLloyd Walters.
+Penn's 943 votes were a record for a district seat in a British Virgin Islands election.

+Contesting his sixth general election (and fifth in the same district), Hubert O'Neal overcame a crowded field, and finally for the first time won the ninth district seat formerly occupied by the now-retired Ralph O'Neal for the preceding 40 years.

+At-large seats

 Aftermath

 Subsequent to the election, Julian Fraser as leader of the VIP congratulated his opponents and pledged to work with the elected Government.
 Dr Smith echoed those sentiments on behalf of the NDP.
 Natalio Wheatley gave a statement on behalf of the PEP pledging to continue the work of the party despite its failure at the polls.
 Leading independent candidate and former Deputy Premier Dancia Penn also made a statement expressing her disappointment about how bitter and divisive the campaign was, and expressing a hope the politicians would show "more unity, fairness, respect and dignity and that they can build a happier and more harmonious country together."

 Shortly after the election fresh rumours began to circulate about Dr Smith's possible retirement, and once against Dr Smith spoke to scotch the rumours.
 Dr Smith turned 71 a couple of months after the election.

 After the election political commentators also weighed in on possible reasons for the scale of the VIP's defeat.
 Suggested reasons included: